lnyemba/data-transport/README.md

     pip install git+https://github.com/lnyemba/data-transport.git

+## What's new

+Unlike older versions 2.0 and under, we focus on collaborative environments like jupyter-x servers; apache zeppelin:

+    1. Simpler syntax to create reader or writer
+    2. auth-file registry that can be referenced using a label

 ## Learn More

 We have available notebooks with sample code to read/write against mongodb, couchdb, Netezza, PostgreSQL, Google Bigquery, Databricks, Microsoft SQL Server, MySQL ...
 Visit [data-transport homepage](https://healthcareio.the-phi.com/data-transport)